hcodes/show-js-error/README.md

     - CSP errors
 - [Small size](https://bundlephobia.com/package/show-js-error)
 - Short and detailed mode
-- Links with error hints on MDN and StackOverlow
+- Links with error hints on MDN and StackOverflow
 - UI
 - Integration with Github